ZJxyo/PythonVarTypeAnalysisTool/MILESTONES.md

 #### Visualization samples (mockup)
 ![](p2mockup1.PNG)
 ### TA Feedback
+- Static analysis would be ideal for this project idea, as performing dynamic analysis would be as simple as inserting code to wherever the variable type is ambiguous.
+- Project should include non-trivial analysis, such as inferring, approximating, and estimating information.
 ### Follow-up tasks/features still to design
 - Consider type casting and its effects
 - Consider linting?